alexandrecz/Xamarin/README.md

  * XamarinUI { a simple app that show the mainly UI Componentes of XamarinForms}; ---comming soon

+ * XamarinThemes { a simple example of how make play with differents themes}; ---comming soon

  * XamarinNotification { an app that play with Signalr in order to sync and then bring some notifications}; ---comming soon

  * XamarinQRCode { a optical reader app that use the QRCode pattern}; ---comming soon